 If you find evidence of a policy and can identify the insurance company, most of your work is done.
 Beneficiaries who can’t locate the insurance company listed on a policy should contact their state insurance department.

 Meanwhile, if you do have the insurance company, follow its steps to file a claim.
-Provided you give all the information and the insurance company approves your claim, the company has fewer than 30 days to issue payment.
+Provided you give all the information and the insurance company approves your claim, the company will typically provide payment in a timely manner.

 Look in the correct state